smessie/Article-ESWC2024-DFDP/content/implementation.md

 We propose and implement a combination of the three last feasible options.
 Use a random UUID as the default subject URI, while enabling user selection from existing subjects or manual subject URI entry.
 Parsing the policies is done in the same was as in the FormGenerator app, described earlier in [](#implementation-formgenerator).

-### FormCli

-Similar to the FormRenderer app, the FormCli app is also a form renderer, but it operates as a command-line application, allowing usage without a GUI.
-It is written in JavaScript and uses the Node.js runtime environment.
-Its architecture and implementation closely resemble that of the FormRenderer app, and also uses Comunica for querying various resources.

-The [Inquirer.js](cite:cites boudrias_sboudriasinquirerjs_2013) library is used to prompt the user interactively with the different questions contained in the form.
-Based on the field type, a different kind of prompt is used.
-To support easy input of dates, the [inquirer-date-prompt](cite:cites havermale_haversnailinquirer-date-prompt_2021) plugin is used.

-The FormCli app does not support authentication with a Solid identity provider, as the Solid protocol lacks proper authentication for command-line applications.
-Although Inrupt has a Solid authentication library for the CLI, it requires manual setup of prerequisites like refresh tokens and client credentials [](cite:cites inrupt_authenticate_nodate).
-Authentication is not implemented as it falls outside the scope of this project.
-The main emphasis is on demonstrating the feasibility of a form renderer app without a GUI, not requiring authentication.